 Is the program compliant with work hour regulations?

 Yes.
-This is not an easy residency - we work very hard - but it's great that our program leaders think it's extremely important that we always comply with duty hours and are always working to keep the system within the duty hours limits.
-On many of our ICU rotations and at the DFCI we average close to 80 hours per week; on the wards we average in the 60s to low 70 hours per week (depending on the census and time of year).
+We are grateful that our program leaders think it's extremely important that we always comply with duty hours and are always working to keep the system within the duty hours limits.
+On many of our ICU rotations, we average close to 75 hours per week; on the wards we average in the 60s to low 70 hours per week (depending on the census and time of year).
 Our elective, ambulatory, and research rotations are outstanding learning opportunities, but the average number of hours on those rotations is lower.
 Averages for the last academic year, for all residents lumped together, suggested that the average week for a resident was in the 55 hour per week range and the average number of hours per week for interns was in the mid-60s.
 Of course, it varies widely by individual resident and by rotation.

 To ensure that residents are compliant with work hour regulations, the program regularly performs a detailed assessment of all resident work hours.
 For a more detailed view our policies regarding Duty Hours, please visit the Graduate Medical Education Office website.

 Yes.
 Although it is expensive to live in Boston, our salaries are appropriately adjusted to the cost of living.
 Although most people rent, there are also a number of housestaff who have been able to purchase condos in parts of downtown Boston as well as nearby Jamaica Plain, Brookline, Newton, and other close suburbs.
 For more information please take a look at the benefits page.

 Holidays are divided into three 5 day blocks over Thanksgiving, Christmas, and New Years.
 Interns get their first choice and one holiday off.
 Junior residents have one holiday off which is often their first choice as well.
 Senior residents get last choice but in exchange, they have two holidays off.
 This holiday time is in addition to dedicated vacation time.